 Video group clinics have the potential to be used for the management of people with similar conditions in a group.
 They could also be used to support people who are worried about COVID-19 symptoms as a virtual drop in to provide information, but not to manage acutely unwell patients.

 Video group clinics are a different way to see people with similar health issues.
-Before COVID 19, lots of GP practices were working this way to support and review people with long-term conditions like diabetes and asthma.
+Before coronavirus (COVID-19), a number of local GP practices were already working this way to support and review people with long-term conditions like diabetes and asthma.

 By meeting virtually as a group, patients are able to share their knowledge and experience and benefit from peer support.
 Evaluation has found group consultations free up clinician time for more complex care, enhance patients’ understanding and confidence to manage their health issues; especially where self-care is key to success.
 All these benefits are highly relevant to the current coronavirus (COVID-19) pandemic.